vleplat/QuatIca/core/decomp/README.md

 ### **Householder Similarity (Hessenberg Reduction)**
 - **Principle**: Use Householder reflectors to introduce zeros below first subdiagonal
 - **Process**:
-  1. For each column k, build a reflector acting on rows/cols k+1..n
+  1. For each column k = 0..n−3, target the subvector of column k below the first subdiagonal (rows k+2..n−1)
+  2. Construct a quaternion Householder reflector `Hk_sub` that maps this subvector to a multiple of `e1`, leaving the (k+1)-th element as the only nonzero entry
+  3. Embed `Hk_sub` into an identity matrix to act on the trailing submatrix (rows/cols k+1..n−1)
-  2. Apply similarity transform `H ← Hk * H * Hk^H`
+  4. Apply the similarity transform `H ← Hk * H * Hk^H` to zero entries strictly below the first subdiagonal in column k
-  3. Accumulate unitary `P ← Hk * P`
+  5. Accumulate the overall unitary: `P ← Hk * P`
 - **Complexity**: O(n³)
 - **Advantages**: Numerically stable, prepares matrix for QR algorithm / Schur form
 - **Disadvantages**: General (non-Hermitian) reduction; not tridiagonal

 ### **Tridiagonalization + Eigendecomposition**
 - **Principle**: Two-step process for Hermitian matrices